 Patient and Family Advisory Council

-To dare to be a force for the advancement of the best patient and family-centered model of cancer care.
+The PFAC will be a force for the advancement of the best patient and family-centered model of cancer care.

-To ensure that patient and family voices are an integral part of delivering the highest standard of safe, comprehensive and compassionate cancer care and services.
+The PFAC ensures that patient and family voices are an integral part of delivering the highest standard of safe, comprehensive and compassionate cancer care and services.

 - Provided input on design and furniture choices for the Siteman South County location

 - Serve as consultants as part of the Washington University Medical Center Campus Renewal project